DesperatePeter/starsector-advanced-weapon-control/README.md

 This is a basic utility mod, that allows you to set your (auto-fire) weapon groups to different modes.
 For example, in PD-Only mode, weapons will ONLY fire at missiles and fighters, not at enemy ships.
 This is especially useful for e.g. Bust PD Lasers, to not waste charges to deal soft-flux to enemy shields.
+Check out the list of available modes below!

 Note: If you don't have a markdown renderer handy, you can read the online version at <https://github.com/DesperatePeter/starsector-advanced-weapon-control/blob/master/README.md>